-- Girls: in kindergarten through 5th grades are prohibited from wearing any nail polish, make-up or hair dye.
-Girls in 6th through 10th grade may wear light make up and nail polish (no bright colors). - Boys: none permitted.
+- Girls: in Kindergarten through 5th grades are prohibited from wearing make-up or hair dye.
+Girls in 6th through 12th grade may wear light make up and nail polish (no bright colors). - Boys: none permitted.

 Other: no tattoos, temporary or permanent will be permitted.